Internal Robustness of Growth Rate data: Data Considerations

-The growth rate dataset is based on the Gold-2017 compilation from \cite{Nesseris:2017vor}, consisting of 18 independent measurements of $f\sigma_8(z)$, obtained from redshift space distortion measurements from a variety of surveys.
+The growth rate data set is based on the Gold-2017 compilation from \cite{Nesseris:2017vor}, consisting of 18 independent measurements of $f\sigma_8(z)$, obtained from redshift space distortion measurements from a variety of surveys.
 Among these surveys, it is important to note that the three WiggleZ \cite{Blake:2012pj} measurements are correlated, and their covariance matrix is

 In addition to the Gold-2017 compilation, we update it with 4 recent measurements from \cite{Zhao:2018jxv}.
 These points have a covariance matrix given by